Automattic/jetpack/to-test.md

 Jetpack 4.8 introduces a refreshed admin interface, a new WordPress.com Toolbar for your Jetpack site, and several other improvements.

-### Admin Interface
+### Test Jetpack's new look!

-We've redesigned Jetpack's Admin interface to make it easier to navigate the list of Jetpack options and create a unified experience with the WordPress.com dashboard.
+We just made some wild changes to Jetpack and we want your feedback!
+We dramatically overhauled Jetpack's Admin interface to make it easier to navigate the list of Jetpack options and to create a unified experience with the WordPress.com dashboard.

-To test this, go to the Jetpack menu in your dashboard, and navigate through Jetpack settings.
-You'll want to play with as many settings as possible:
+We now make more decisions to help new Jetpack users navigate through all the things Jetpack can do, and we now display less settings and options.
+The language of all those options has been rethought and is clearer than ever.
+The toggles make things feel much faster removing the need for save buttons on most of the sections.
+We've also improved upgrade notices for Jetpack plans.
+All in all, the design of the settings screen is closer than ever before to WordPress.com settings, which we have been working on in tandem.

+It is going to be a pretty big change for everyone, and we want your feedback!
+If you have any remarks, [let us know](https://jetpack.com/contact-support/beta-group/).

+Here are some specific things you could try to get familiar with the settings screen:

 - Try interacting with the menu before you connect your site to a WordPress.com account.
 - Try accessing the menu from a different local account, that is not linked to WordPress.com.